kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 ## Summary

-This proposal presents 2 new CRD objects to express the needs of the LLM Instance Gateway. **BackendPool** and **LLMUseCase** (names up for debate).
+This proposal presents 2 new CRD objects to express the needs of the LLM Instance Gateway. **BackendPool** and **ModelGroup** (names up for debate).
 The BackendPool is the logical grouping of compute, owned by the Inference Platform Admin persona.
-While the LLMUseCase defines the serving objectives of a specific model or LoRA adapter, and is owned by the LLM Use Case Owner.
+While the ModelGroup defines the serving objectives of a specific model or LoRA adapter, and is owned by the LLM Use Case Owner.

 **NOTE: Some routing terms are defined in the [glossary](./glossary.md) file, to more deeply describe how we will handle behaviors like priority and fairness**